ludelgad/ludelgad.github.io/research.md

 ## Work in progress

-- Labor Market Assimilation of Migrants under Mass Regularization
+- Firms, Regularization, and the Labor Market Integration of Migrants in Colombia

 ## Policy reports
 - World Bank Report of the EU. \